-Rule 323.1 (Architectural Coatings): This rule sets the standards for any architectural coating that is supplied, sold, offered for sale, or manufactured for use within the District.
+Rule 323.1 - Architectural Coatings: This rule sets the standards for any architectural coating that is supplied, sold, offered for sale, or manufactured for use within the District.

 Rule 324 - Disposal and Evaporation of Solvents: This rule prohibits any source from disposing more than one and a half gallons of any photochemically reactive solvent per day by means that will allow the evaporation of the solvent into the atmosphere.
-The permittee will be required to maintain records to ensure compliance with this rule.
+The permittee is required to maintain records to ensure compliance with this rule.

 Rule 325 - Crude Oil Production and Separation: This rule applies to equipment used in the production, gathering, storage, processing and separation of crude oil and gas prior to custody transfer.
 The primary requirements of this rule are under Sections D and E. Section D requires the use of vapor recovery systems on all tanks and vessels, including wastewater tanks, oil/water separators and sumps.
 Section E requires that all produced gas be controlled at all times, except for wells undergoing routine maintenance.
-All of the tanks on this lease are connected to the vapor recovery system.
-Compliance with Section E is met by directing all produced gas to the Orcutt Hill Compressor Plant (PTO 8174).
+The tanks on this lease are all connected to the vapor recovery system.
+The permittee has installed vapor recovery on all equipment subject to this rule.
+Compliance with Section E is met by directing all produced gas to a sales compressor, injection well or to a flare relief system.

 Rule 326 - Storage of Reactive Organic Liquids: This rule applies to equipment used to store reactive organic compound liquids with a vapor pressure greater than 0.5 psia.
-The tanks on the California Coast Lease are subject to Rule 325 and therefore are not subject to this rule per Section B.1.c.
+The tanks on the Pinal Lease are subject to Rule 325, and are therefore not subject to this rule per Section B.1.c.